Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Conclusions

 \section{Conclusions}

-Many novel algorithms for learning molecular representations have been proposed in recent years, involving deep learning techniques.
-However, to the best of our knowledge, no systematic comparison of such techniques to traditional representations for QSAR modeling had been conducted.
-In this paper, we carried out an extensive comparison of five different techniques for learning molecular representations that consisted of over $20,000$ trained models.
-We tested their suitability for QSAR modeling in five classification tasks.
-We evaluated different embedding sizes, SMILES canonicalizations and embedding methods and compared the results against those obtained using traditional molecular representations.
-Our experimental analysis shows no evidence of molecular embeddings surpassing molecular descriptors or fingerprints, which might indicate that traditional representations are as good at the task as molecular embeddings are.
+Many novel deep learning-based algorithms for learning molecular representations have been proposed in recent years.
+However, along with the proliferation of novel algorithms, it is crucial to conduct methodical and careful comparisons between different existing algorithms in order to shed light onto the key aspects of the embedding process.
+In this paper, we carried out an extensive comparison, which consisted of over $25,000$ trained models, using five different techniques for learning molecular representations.
+We tested their suitability for QSAR modeling in five classification and three regression tasks, considering aspects such as embedding size, SMILES canonicalization and deep learning algorithms, and compared them against traditional molecular representations.

+As a result of our experimental analysis, we found no evidence of molecular embeddings surpassing molecular descriptors or fingerprints, which might indicate that traditional representations are as good as molecular embeddings are at QSAR prediction tasks.
 We also found that unsupervised molecular embeddings exhibited lower performance than supervised techniques in general.

-Despite these findings, computer-aided drug design has numerous flourishing areas of research where there is room for experimentation with learned representations, such as \textit{de novo} drug design, molecular docking or virtual screening\cite{elton2019deep, chuang2020learning}, which makes this topic of utmost interest to the cheminformatics community.
-Contrary to deterring the computer-aided drug design community from using and developing new algorithms for learning molecular representations, we hope that the results observed in this paper can serve as an incentive to design new ways of using molecular embeddings to leverage their potential for different tasks in drug design.
+Despite these results that contradict the current trend in molecular representations, drug discovery has numerous flourishing areas of research where there is room for learned representations, such as \textit{de novo} drug design, molecular docking or virtual screening \cite{chuang2020learning, elton2019deep}.
+Contrary to deterring the community from using and developing new algorithms for learning molecular representations, we hope that the results observed in this paper can serve as an incentive to design new ways of using molecular embeddings to leverage their potential for different tasks in drug discovery.